Shadybot/InsectSim/README.md

 # InsectSim
 Translating and updating a Japanese MH4 kinsect simulator for MH4U
 Original tool by Culage http://culage.github.io/InsectSim/InsectSim
-Current status: implementing 4G changes
+Current status: Bug fixing 4G changes
 To do:

 * Fix a bug in which the Current Stat Input tool always uses the last kinsect type in the list.